 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

 Some are HVAC-R techs, which means they also can take care of refrigeration.

-- Work in uncomfortable settings, like small or dirty spaces.
+- Work in extreme settings, including crowded or dirty spaces.

-- Work in hot or cold areas since equipment is often outdoors.
+- Work in hot or cold areas as equipment is typically outdoors.

 - Work evenings, weekends and overtime during peak times.

-It’s a fantastic career option if you want to:
+It’s an excellent career possibility if you want to:

-- Not have heavy amounts of higher education debt.
+- Not be saddled with heavy amounts of educational debt.

-- Avoid working at a desk or in an office.
+- Avoid sitting at a desk or in an office.

 - Have job security realizing your position can’t be outsourced.

-- Be your own boss and own your own successful business.
+- Work as your own boss and run your own prosperous business.

-How to Become an HVAC Technician
+How You Can Start Your Careers as an HVAC Technician

-Another advantage of working in HVAC is little to no student debt.
+Another benefit of working in HVAC is little to no student debt.

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Similar HVAC Jobs

 HVAC manager, $72,515 average salary